 Americans like benzos, too.

-In less than a year between 2017 and 2018, overdose death rates in Glasgow increased by an estimated 43 percent, while Dundee cemented its reputation as the “drug death capital of Europe," driven in part by a flood of strong, cheap, street benzodiazepines.
+In less than a year between 2017 and 2018, overdose death rates in Glasgow increased by an estimated 43 percent—and another Scottish city, Dundee, cemented its reputation as the “drug death capital of Europe," driven in part by a flood of strong, cheap, street benzodiazepines.

 That surge didn't come out of nowhere.